solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_02_Java_Language_Support.md

 ### Java

-This section describes tools to interact with Azure Database for PostgreSQL Flexible Server Flexible Server through Java.
+This section describes tools to interact with Azure Database for PostgreSQL Flexible Server through Java.

 #### Connect and query